Enabling Controls: Control Effectiveness Assessment using Human Centered Design

 • One year membership to art of work solutions lighthouse including access to a ‘private’ Lighthouse Resource Centre - a comprehensive web portal packed with case studies, Master Class content, reference documents and white papers

-• Invitation to quarterly Lighthouse virtual collaboration and networking events featuring topical themes and renowned guest speakers
+• Invitation to Lighthouse virtual collaboration and networking events featuring topical themes and renowned guest speakers

 Contact us to run a bespoke programme for your organisation.